Microsoft Windows library files: COMCTL32.DLL

+COMCTL32.DLL implements a wide variety of standard Windows controls, such as File Open, Save, and Save As dialogs, progress bars, and list views.
+It calls functions from both USER32.DLL and GDI32.DLL to create and manage the windows for these UI elements, place various graphic elements within them, and collect user input.

 COMDLG32.DLL

 COMDLG32.DLL, the Common Dialog Box Library, implements a wide variety of Windows dialog boxes intended to perform what Microsoft deems 'common application tasks'.
 Starting with the release of Windows Vista, Microsoft considers the "Open" and "Save as" dialog boxes provided by this library as deprecated and replaced by the 'Common Item Dialog API'.

 WS2_32.DLL

 WS2_32.DLL implements the Winsock API, which provides TCP/IP networking functions and provides partial, broken compatibility with other network APIs. wsock.dll and wsock32.dll are older versions for Win3.11 and Win95 compatibility.

 ADVAPI32.DLL

-ADVAPI32.DLL provides security calls and functions for manipulating the Windows Registry.
+ADVAPI32.DLL, the Advanced Windows 32 Base API DLL, provides security calls and functions for manipulating the Windows Registry.

 NETAPI32.DLL

 NETAPI32.DLL provides functions for querying and managing network interfaces.

 OLE32.DLL

 OLE32.DLL provides the Component Object Model, as well as Object Linking and Embedding.

 Other APIs

 SHSCRAP.DLL

 SHSCRAP.DLL is part of the Object Linking and Embedding (OLE) mechanism.
 It implements support for shell scrap files, which are automatically created when you drag selected content from an OLE-capable application into an Explorer window or desktop, but you can also use the Object Packager to create them.
 They can then be dragged into another OLE-capable application.

 This functionality was removed from Windows Vista (and therefore later versions) to improve security and rid the operating system of generally unused functionality.
 Scrap (.shs) files have been used by viruses because they can contain a wide variety of files (including executable code), and the file extension is not shown even when "Hide file extensions from known file types" is disabled.
 The functionality can be restored by copying registry entries and the DLL from a Windows XP system.